Jbrito6492/Jbrito6492/README.md

 ### Hi there, I'm Josh 👋

 - 💪 I'm looking to collaborate with other Software Engineers
-- 👥 2021 goals: join teams and networks of Software Engineers
+- 👥 2022 goals: join teams and networks of Software Engineers
-- 💬 Ask me about anything!
-- ⚡ Fun fact: I have a dog named Linda
+- ⚡ Fun fact: I am a dog dad to a beatiful dog Linda

 ## Connect with me: